ibm-cloud-docs/codeengine/project.md

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

-When you delete a project, it is soft deleted and can be restored within 7 days before it is permanently deleted.
-You can restore a soft deleted project by using the {{site.data.keyword.cloud_notm}} CLI [**`ibmcloud resource reclamation-restore`**](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
+When you delete a project from the console or with the CLI, it is soft deleted and can be restored within 7 days before it is permanently deleted.
 You must restore your project within 7 days or it is permanently deleted.
-For more information, see [Restoring deleted projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).
+For more information about restoring projects, see [Restoring deleted projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).
+To permanently delete a project, see [Permanently deleting projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).

-To delete a project so that it cannot be restored, use the `--hard` option with the **`project delete`** CLI command to specify to immediately delete the project.

 When you delete a project, any projects that are not permanently deleted count toward the maximum of 20 total projects per region that are allowed.
 {: tip}

+Project names within a region must be unique.
+When you soft delete a project (or *delete the project with reclamation*), you cannot reuse the project name until the project is permanently deleted.
+{: note}

 ### Deleting a project from the console
 {: #delete-project-console}

 To delete a project from the console, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, select the project that you want to delete, and click the delete icon.
 If you open a specific project, you can also delete the project from the Actions menu.

 When you delete a project from the console, the project is soft deleted and can be restored within 7 days before it is permanently deleted.
-The deleted project does not display from the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
+From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, the number of project reclamations is displayed.
+Click `Project reclamations` to display a list of projects that can be restored or permanently deleted.

 ### Deleting a project with the CLI
 {: #delete-project-cli}